 You’re an unmistakable candidate for the GMAT if:

-• The wording on one of your target schools’ websites indicates that the GRE is accepted, but is clearly a lower-class citizen.
-We’re seeing this less frequently
+- The wording on one of your target schools’ websites indicates (if you read between the lines) that the GRE is accepted, but not preferred.
+(We’re seeing this less frequently.)

 You should opt to take the GRE instead of the GMAT if:

-• You want to save money (about $100) and/or will have trouble getting to a GMAT testing center.
+- You want to save money and/or will have trouble getting to a GMAT testing center.
 If that sounds like you, go ahead and take the GRE (obviously provided that your target schools accept it).
 The GRE is cheaper, and there are more testing centers throughout the world.

 For most applicants, it’ll come down to where you get higher scores on practice tests.
 If you repeatedly do better on the GMAT practice tests than on the GRE, then that’s the exam you should take, hands down.
 Of course, if it’s impossible for you to get to a GMAT testing location, then the decision again becomes quite obvious, and you should opt for the GRE.
-Weigh your options, see what makes the most sense for you… and good luck!
+Weigh your options, see what makes the most sense for you.

 • Five Effective Stress-Reducing Solutions for GMAT/GRE Success, a free webinar

 • E-GMAT: A New and Better Approach to GMAT Prep, a podcast episode

 • Making Friends With the GRE: How To Overcome Test Anxiety and Perform at Your Best